osrf-migration/vrx-wiki/events/19/vrx_challenge.md

 * `thruster_config.yaml`: Defines the WAM-V thruster configuration.
 * `sensor_config.yaml`: Defines the WAM-V sensor configuration.

+### Submission testing

+We highly recommend that each team test their solution and the docker image by following the [Testing Your Submission](https://bitbucket.org/osrf/vrx/wiki/Testing%20your%20submission) wiki.
+This will allow teams to reproduce the evaluation and assessment system prior to submission.

 ### Submission process notes

 * **If you're using a private DockerHub repository, please grant access to the `virtualrobotx` DockerHub user, which will be used by the organization to access your solution.**